rizinorg/rizin/test/README.md

 # Unit tests

-Assembly, JSON and commands tests are useful to test the overall behaviour of rizin, but to test new API or new code we suggest to write small unit tests.
+Assembly, JSON and commands tests are useful to test the overall behaviour of Rizin, but to test new API or new code we suggest to write small unit tests.

 The basic structure of a unit test is the following:
 ```C